Nieruuu/react-map-cartenz/PROJECT_CONTEXT.md

 ## Project Overview

 This is a **Tax Map React Application** built with TypeScript, Vite, and OpenLayers for displaying and managing spatial tax data.
-The application provides an interactive map interface for visualizing tax-related geographic features with capabilities for layer management, data export, and comprehensive API integration with the SmartGov backend system.
+The application provides an interactive map interface for visualizing tax-related geographic features with capabilities for layer management, data export, drawing tools, comprehensive metadata editing, and full API integration with the SmartGov backend system.

 ## Technology Stack